quantify-os/quantify-core/docs/usage.rst

 The benefit provided by this differentiation is in overhead reduction; it is often costly to transmit (large) blocks of data to external devices.

 In *Iterative* mode, the MC steps through each setpoint one at a time, processing them one by one.

-In *Batched* mode, the MC vectorises the setpoints such that they are processed in a batch.
+In *Batched* mode, the MC vectorises the setpoints such that they are processed in batches.
+The size of these batches is automatically calculated but usually dependent on resource constraints; you may have a device which can hold 2000 samples but wish to sweep over 40000 points.

 Control mode is detected automatically based on the attributes of the Gettables; this is expanded upon in subsequent sections.